koyashie07/Account-Nuker/README.md

 A Basic account nuker that uses a self bot instance to ruin a discord account.
 Please note that this is for education purposes only and not to be used for malicious activity I am not responsible for your actions.

+# UNEFFICIENT

+---

+I will be remaking the sniper